danimesq/vibrator/README.md

-Mmh Vibrator!
+# Mmh Vibrator!
 =============

-Mmh Vibrator! is a Firefox OS open webapp that makes your phone sensual.
+Mmh Vibrator! is a KaiOS+FirefoxOS open webapp that makes your phone sensual.

 Mmh Vibrator! intends to give you relaxation and pleasure.
 You want to spice your life?
 Try how can vibrations feel?
 Try some new experiments or just give your girlfriend a good massage?
 This application is for you.

 *Warning:* this will *not* transform your phone into a real vibrator.
 It will give you much less sensations.
 Nevertheless, you can try this app as a beginning, and buy a vibrator if you like it.

 Mmh Vibrator! comes with:
 - 3 standard vibration modes (slow, medium, continue)